 Possession of small amounts of marijuana is decriminalized in Nebraska, but any other possession, sale, or cultivation is illegal.
 Hash and concentrates are also banned, as is drug paraphernalia.
 Penalties can be severe, especially for concentrates.

-Possession of less than 1 ounce is a minor civil infraction on a first offense and carries a maximum penalty of $300.
+Possession of less than one ounce is a minor civil infraction on a first offense and carries a maximum penalty of $300.
 There is no jail time.
-A second offense is also a civil infraction, with no jail time, but fines can be up to $500.
+A second offense is a misdemeanor that comes with up to five days in jail and fines of up to $500.
 On a third offense, the penalty increases to as many as seven days in jail and $500.

-Possessing between 1 ounce and 1 pound is also a misdemeanor, with a top penalty of three months in jail and $500 in fines.
-Possessing any amount greater than 1 pound is a felony, and the maximum penalty is five years in prison and a $10,000 fine.
+Possessing between one ounce and one pound is also a misdemeanor, with a top penalty of three months in jail and $500 in fines.
+Possessing any amount greater than one pound is a felony, and the maximum penalty is five years in prison and a $10,000 fine.

 Cultivation of marijuana is also treated as a possession crime, with the same weight limits and penalties.